For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

 The twelfth lesson asks you critical questions about the role of creativity in your culture.
 We're not just talking about hiring creatives, we're talking about developing a creative approach to management and employee engagement.

-The course finishes with a wrap-up video and workbook.
-We summarize the key takeaways from each lesson and provide you one final opportunity to work through your thoughts and reflections on all you've learned.
+The course finishes with a wrap-up video.
+We summarize the key takeaways from each lesson and send you on your way!

 Our Regular rate is: